prav-arch/MonitorL1V4/README.md

 - Run `clickhouse-client -q "SELECT version()"` to test the connection
 - Check database credentials in your `.env` file
 - Review CLICKHOUSE_WINDOWS_SETUP.md for detailed troubleshooting
-- The application will automatically fall back to SQLite if ClickHouse is unavailable
+- The application will automatically fall back to PostgreSQL if ClickHouse is unavailable, and to SQLite if PostgreSQL is also unavailable
 - For Kubernetes, ensure persistent volumes are properly configured

 ### Log Processing Problems